 We will only view CCTV when it is necessary to do so, for example to detect or prevent crime.
 We store the footage for a set period of time after which it is recorded over.
 We ensure that we comply with the ICO’s CCTV Code of Practice and we put up notices so you know when CCTV is used.

-Welcome to One Vision Housing, all calls are recorded.
+Welcome to One Vision Housing, all calls may be recorded.
 Please choose one of the following options or if you know the extension number you require please press * now.

-We record calls made to our Customer Service Centre to help us review our performance and investigate claims or complaints.
+We record calls made to our customer service centre to help us review our performance and investigate claims or complaints and for dealing with anti-social behaviour.

-We process this personal information in the legitimate interest of One Vision Housing and our tenants.
+We process this personal information in the legitimate interest and for public tasks where it is necessary to perform a public task or function for One Vision Housing and our tenants.
+An example of this would be for evidence of anti-social behaviour.

-When processing data in this way One Vision Housing have to ensure that cloud services are compliant and that systems and applications are adhering to current General Data Protection Regulation and Data Protection Legislation 2018.
+When processing data in this way One Vision Housing have to ensure that cloud services are compliant and that systems and applications are adhering to current United Kingdom General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.